Measuring Common-Mode Current: Why Coax Is Easy and Open-Wire Is Hard

 - Run the link normally with proper termination.

-Quick Sanity Checks & Pitfalls
+Quick Sanity Checks and Pitfalls

 Rule-of-Thumb Targets